Etymology of Guru Purnima

 Guru Purnima in Yogic Tradition

-Buddhists observe on this day uposatha that is to observe eight precepts.
-Vipassana meditators practice meditation on this day under the guidance of their teachers.
-Rainy season i.e. varsha vassa also starts with this day.
-During this time Buddhist monks remain in a single place, generally in their temples.
+As per the Buddhist traditions, on the day of Guru Purnima, the devotees observe 8 precepts, while Vipassana meditators practice meditation on this day under the guidance of their teachers.
+During the time of rainy season, it is the advent of varsha vassa, which is the 3 month annual retreat for the Buddhist monks, who remain in a single place throughout.
 In some monasteries, monks dedicate the Vassa to intensive meditation.
-During Vassa, many Buddhist lay people reinvigorate their spiritual training and adopt more ascetic practices, such as giving up meat, alcohol, or smoking.
-A sanyasi performing Vyasa puja traditionally held on Guru Purnima day, as a part of Chaturmas rituals.
+During Vassa, many Buddhist lay people reinvigorate their spiritual training and adopt more ascetic practices, such as giving up meat, alcohol or smoking.

 As per other traditions and religious beliefs, the Hindu spiritual Treenok Guhas are revered on this day by remembering their life and teachings and even Vyasa Puja is observed at various temples.
 Singing devotional songs or bhajans, special recitations of sacred Hindu scriptures and conducting rituals are a part of this day.
 Guru Purnima is also seen as an occasion when fellow devotees or the Treenok Guha Bhai (disciple- brother), express their solidarity to one another in their spiritual journey.